 If you make this Chopped Kale Salad with Cranberries recipe, I’d love to hear what you think!
 Leave a comment and a star rating ★ below.
 Make sure to follow me on Instagram, Pinterest, and Facebook too!

 - Wash the kale well and remove the hard stems from the kale.

 - Roll the remaining leaves like a basil chiffonade and cut the kale into ½ inch strips.

-- Put kale in a big bowl and add the lemon juice, olive oil, honey.
+- Put kale in a big bowl and add the lemon juice, olive oil, and honey.
 Salt and pepper to taste.

 - Massage kale well until all leaves are evenly coated and the leaves start to break down.
 The kale will reduce in size by a quarter to a half.

-- While kale is in fridge, toast the almonds in a pan for 3-4 minutes or until fragrant.
+- While kale is in the fridge, toast the almonds in a pan for 3-4 minutes or until fragrant.

 - Remove the kale from the fridge and add the almonds, parmesan, and cranberries.
 Mix well.